 Credit card regulations in California are some of the sternest in all of the United States.
 The statute of limitations on collecting unsecured debts in California is only 4 years in length normally and 2 years in length for agreements made orally.
 This puts a limit on the time that creditors have to harass borrowers about their unpaid financial obligations.

 California’s version of the Fair Debt Collection Practices Act (FDCPA) extends further protection to consumers than the federal law as it prohibits anyone trying to collect on a debt from harassing or misleading the debtor rather than just the original creditor as with the national law.

+Debt settlement in California can cover unsecured credit card debt.
 California consumers also have the right to refuse to pay a credit card bill if the statement has any errors on it.

 With over 2 decades of experience, our team of expert debt negotiators in California is happy to assist you with debt settlement in Los Angeles, San Francisco, Sacramento, Ventura & other counties from across the state.

 In general, Debt Settlement works by negotiating a payment for less than the original balance owed, also known as the principal, on your unsecured personal debt accounts.
 This process differs from Debt Consolidation and Credit Counseling in the way that it reduces the total balance owed, not just the interest rate.

 Settlement works as an effective form of relief because most creditors are willing to accept payment for much less than what is owed as it is better than receiving nothing if the debtor defaults or files for bankruptcy.